LUXER ONE BLOG

 How do food pantries serve people who can’t visit during open hours?

 When pickup is only available during business hours, individuals who work or rely on public transportation may miss out.
 This creates gaps in access, increases food waste, and adds stress to already overburdened staff and volunteers.
-By utilizing smart locker technology, pantries can offer 24/7 self-service pickup.
+By utilizing automated locker technology, pantries can offer 24/7 self-service pickup.
 This flexibility helps food banks reach more people without increasing staffed hours.

 food pantry volunteers handing out food

-How can smart lockers support food pantries?
+How can automated lockers support food pantries?

-Smart lockers are secure, technology enabled storage units that allow items to be distributed without requiring staff to be present at pickup.
+Automated lockers are secure, technology enabled storage units that allow items to be distributed without requiring staff to be present at pickup.
 Each recipient receives a secure code or mobile notification, allowing them to pick up food on their schedule.

-Smart lockers allow recipients to pick up food discreetly, without long lines or public distribution windows.
+Automated lockers allow recipients to pick up food discreetly, without long lines or public distribution windows.
 This self-service model reduces stigma, empowers users, and creates a more respectful experience that feels closer to modern retail pickup than traditional aid distribution.

-Can smart lockers qualify for funding?
+Can automated lockers qualify for funding?

 In addition to direct funding from donors, food banks and pantries can access support through federal programs that supply food and other resources.
 Assistance can also come in the form of infrastructure grants, equipment donations, or partnerships with local agencies and nonprofits.
 Some examples include Feeding America, FEMA’s Emergency Food and Shelter Program, or the USDA.
 View our Food Pantry Funding Guide for more information.

-Smart locker solutions are scalable and can be tailored to different budgets and needs.
+Automated locker solutions are scalable and can be tailored to different budgets and needs.
 Smaller pantries can start with a limited number of lockers and expand if needed.
 When compared to ongoing staffing costs, food loss, and inefficiencies, lockers often provide long term operational savings.

 Food pantry locker on campus university